EricssonResearch/dnt/miki/doc/stream_compiler.md

 Syntax: `add {before|after} headername newheadername fieldassignment [more fieldassignments]`

 The syntax for `newheadername` is the same as `headername`.

-We create the newly added headers in the original list with a `new` flag.
-TODO if we want to use the original header list after the action compiler we need to remove these
+Implementation note: we create the newly added headers in the original header list with a `new` flag to track the header indexes.
+After all the actions have been processed these extra headers are removed from the list.

+The `fieldassignment` is similar to the `edit` action, but here the field *must* refer to the newly created header, so it must not contain the *headername* part.
+This also applies to the header matching in the *:packet* line, and in that line the value must be a constant.

-This action is split into an add header and an edit header action.
+Implementation note: this action is split into an "add header" and an "edit header" action.

 ### call